- ADMISSIONS & AID

 What is the IHP student group like that Fellows travel with?

-IHP student groups can range from 20-32 students and are often quite geographically, ethnically, ideologically, and financially diverse.
-While a majority of students are U.S. American and studying at U.S. universities and colleges, this is not the rule.
-Students come from a variety of disciplinary backgrounds, most commonly in the social sciences, but share an interest in the program content and/or comparative study abroad approach.
+IHP student groups can range from 20-32 students and are often quite geographically, ethnically, ideologically, and economically diverse.
+While a majority of students are U.S. residents and studying at U.S. universities and colleges, this is not the rule.
+Students come from a variety of disciplinary backgrounds but share an interest in the program content and/or comparative study abroad approach.

 IHP programs are rigorous and intense.
 What support do Fellows receive?

 Fellows receive training and resources during the June Planning Meeting.
-Additionally, their Program Director and/or Program Manager is a point of contact and support whilst they are traveling.
-SIT Student Affairs is a major source of support in handling crises and emergencies that go beyond the scope of the Fellow.
+Additionally, their Program Director and/or Program Manager is a point of contact and support while they are traveling.
+SIT Student Affairs handles crises and emergencies that go beyond the scope of the Fellow.